chrisdclary/BubbleBot/README.txt

 your own auth.json with your Discord OAuth token, and probably remove or repurpose the ktrue stuff

-You can use this code if you want, just be sure to credit me somehow unless you make large alterations, and you will just have to write your own auth.json with your Discord OAuth token.
+You can use this code if you want, it can make a decent starting point if you are trying to write your own bot.
-Also you'd probably want to remove or repurpose the ktrue stuff, it's just an inside joke.

 The command character is '.'
 All it can do right now is play rock, paper, scissors using '.rps'